 In addition to innovations and market standards, there have been other important milestones in the Marbach Group: You can read which anniversaries Marbach celebrated in part six of this series: "100 years of Marbach.
 The anniversaries."

-In addition to our comprehensive portfolio of cutting-dies, we also offer compatible storage systems.
-The Marbach Die Storage System (MDSS) has been designed for packaging manufacturers seeking optimally functioning in-house logistics.
+In addition to our portfolio of cutting-dies, we also offer suitable storage systems.
+The Marbach Die Storage System (MDSS) has been designed for optimally functioning in-house logistics at packaging manufacturers.